awsdocs/aws-toolkit-visual-studio-user-guide/doc_source/setup.md

 ## Older Versions of the Toolkit for Visual Studio<a name="older-versions"></a>

- **Visual Studio 2008**—Install the Toolkit for Visual Studio for Visual Studio 2008 from [https://sdk\-for\-net\.amazonwebservices\.com/latest/AWSToolkitForVisualStudio2008\.msi](https://sdk-for-net.amazonwebservices.com/latest/AWSToolkitForVisualStudio2008.msi)\.
+ **Visual Studio 2008**—Install the Toolkit for Visual Studio 2008 from [https://sdk\-for\-net\.amazonwebservices\.com/latest/AWSToolkitForVisualStudio2008\.msi](https://sdk-for-net.amazonwebservices.com/latest/AWSToolkitForVisualStudio2008.msi)\.

  **Visual Studio 2010 and 2012**—Install the Toolkit for Visual Studio for Visual Studio 2010 and 2012 from [https://sdk\-for\-net\.amazonwebservices\.com/latest/AWSToolkitForVisualStudio2010\-2012\.msi](https://sdk-for-net.amazonwebservices.com/latest/AWSToolkitForVisualStudio2010-2012.msi)\.